- Minimum upper second class honours degree (or equivalent).

 The degree offers students a chance to pursue specialist interests by a considered selection of courses to suit their individual needs.
 It provides:

 The programme attracts students from around the world.
-It encourages a transdisciplinary approach to issues of migration and diaspora, providing historical depth as well as perspectives from anthropology, sociology, and postcolonial studies.
+It encourages a transdisciplinary approach to issues of migration and diaspora, providing historical depth as well as perspectives from anthropology, politics, sociology, and de-colonial studies.
 The programme also works closely with a number of departments across the school, such as Development Studies, the Centre for Gender Studies as well as Law and Politics, which also run migration and diaspora related courses.
 Most of these courses are available as options on the programme, making it a unique MA in terms of both its breadth and depth.
+The program seeks to facilitate a bridge between academia and work realities including advocacy, relief, arts and culture, as well as activism on the ground.

 In the recent past, our students have been highly successful in going on to further study and a number have received scholarships for research degrees at SOAS and elsewhere.
 Many have also gone on to work with NGOs and in the public sector as well as arts organizations.
 We have a good staff-student ratio, which ensure the best support for personal academic development and training which enhances future career prospects.

-Prospective students are encouraged to contact the Programme Convenor, Dr Parvathi Raman at an early stage of their application to seek advice on the most appropriate options for study.
+Prospective students are encouraged to contact the Programme Convenor, Dr Ruba Salih, at an early stage of their application to seek advice on the most appropriate options for study.
 The programme consists of four elements, three examined courses and a 10,000-word dissertation on an approved topic.

 Information for international students